From £975 pp

 The Sahara Desert

 It’s a place that captures the imagination with a sense of isolation and wonder.
-At night the skies become impossibly stunning, with ink-black skies laden with clouds of stars forming a delicate overhead canvas, as your crackling campfire keeps the shadows of the desert night at bay.
+At night the skies become impossibly stunning, the ink-black dome laden with clouds of stars forming a delicate overhead canvas, as your crackling campfire keeps the shadows of the desert night at bay.

 When is the best time to go?

-Morocco is generally split into three distinct climates, the hot, dry Saharan south, the High Atlas, and the cooler northern coast.
+Morocco is generally split into three distinct climates, the hot, dry Saharan south, the High Atlas, and the cooler north and western coast.

 In the north of the country, you’ll be getting wet, chilly, Atlantic weather.
 The High Atlas are pretty much impassable due to snowfall, and in the south of the country, warmer temperatures still attract tourists.